NillionNetwork/nada-numpy/examples/broadcasting/README.md

 # How to run the tutorial.

 1. First, we need to compile the nada program running: `nada build`.
-2. Then, we can test our program is running with: `nada test`.
+2. (Optional) Then, we can test our program is running with: `nada test`.
+3. Finally, we can call our Nada program via the Nillion python client by running: `python3 main.py`